Cold Pattern Through The Weekend & Next Week

 - Late next week even colder air arrives with a blast of Arctic air

-- We have low confidence on snow chances late next week, but there is a chance for some flakes

 A cold pattern continues though we do expect some sunshine this weekend, especially Sunday.
-It will be a dry and cold pattern too, though perhaps some flurries on Monday and Monday night.
+It will be a dry and cold pattern too, though perhaps some flurries or light snow on Monday or Monday night.

-Then Wednesday-Thursday or next week we get hit with a blast of Arctic air that will last through Christmas Sunday.
-Highs will be in the 20s and possibly teens.
-Lows could dip to single digits too.
+Then Wednesday-Thursday of next week we get hit with a blast of Arctic air that will last through Christmas Sunday.
+Highs will be in the teens and 20s.
+Lows will dip to single digits as well.
 As this cold arrives we may get some light snow Wednesday night into Thursday.
-However, the models have been changing dramatically and there’s no confidence if we’ll get snow let alone how much.
-At this point the trend seems to be for some light snow by Thursday, but our confidence in that forecast is low.
+However, the models have been changing dramatically and there’s low confidence if we’ll get snow let alone how much.
+At this point the trend seems to be for some light snow by Thursday.
 We’ll keep you posted as we get better and more consistent data from the models to help pin down any snow chances next week.

 Copyright 2022 KMOV.
 All rights reserved.